 SJS, Stevens-Johnson Syndrome is a skin disease that is caused by an allergic reaction to drug or medication.
 SJS and its more severe form Toxic Epidermal Necrolysis (TEN) are thought to be serious variants of the condition erythema multiforme.
 SJS is a very serious and potentially fatal condition that results in the loss of skin and mucous.
-Some patients who develop SJS may be entitled to seek compensation for their injuries through a Stevens-Johnson Syndrome lawsuit.
+Some patients who develop SJS may be entitled to seek compensation for their injuries through Stevens-Johnson Syndrome lawsuits.

 It’s not understood what triggers the reaction, but what is known is that anyone can develop SJS from the use of nearly any medication.
 It has no bias and affects all races, all age groups, all ethnicities.
 However, it does strike females more than males, as well as those with HIV, those with a familial history of SJS, and those who have a weakened immune system.
 People of Chinese, Indian, and Southeast Asian descent may also face an increased risk of developing SJS.

 Many medications, including over-the-counter medications, have been associated with SJS, though it may happen more with drugs that have a long half-life and those that are taken by mouth or injected.

 Drugs Associated with SJS

 Certain medications have been associated with a higher risk of SJS development, these include-